Early blood pressure change associated with poorer brain health – study

 Researchers tracked blood pressure from ages 36-69 to explore its influence on the brain, and found that the link may be there from a younger age than anticipated.

-The authors suggest that blood pressure monitoring and interventions may need to start at, or before, 40 years to maximise later brain health.
+The authors suggest that blood pressure monitoring and interventions may need to start at, or before, the age of 40 to maximise later brain health.

 “We found that higher and rising blood pressure between the ages of 36 and 53 had the strongest associations with smaller brain volume and increases in white matter brain lesions in later life.